silviamaggi/smd-com/_posts/2020-08-08-inclusive-design.md

 ## User Defenders

-The following video is a one-hour live episode of the podcast _[User Defenders](https://userdefenders.com/){:target="_blank" rel="noopener"}_ recorded in December 2019 at [An Event Apart Denver](https://aneventapart.com/){:target="_blank" rel="noopener"}.
+The following video is a one-hour live episode of the podcast _[User Defenders](https://userdefenders.com/){:target="_blank" rel="noopener" title="Go to the podcast website "}_ recorded in December 2019 at [An Event Apart Denver](https://aneventapart.com/){:target="_blank" rel="noopener" title="Go to the Event Apart Denver website"}.
 Jason Ogle, together with Mina Markham, Farai Madzima and Derek Featherstone touch on important topics as accessibility, design inclusion and ethics, hiring and retaining talent and landing a job in UX.

 {% include pattern-video.html id="i9mTeKl3NVQ" title="071: Live Podcast at An Event Apart w Mina Markham, Farai Madzima, & Derek Featherstone" %}

 ## Facebook ignored racial bias research, employees say

-Towards the end of July, The Wall Street Journal reported that Facebook was [creating new teams to study racial bias on its platforms](https://www.wsj.com/articles/facebook-creates-teams-to-study-racial-bias-on-its-platforms-11595362939){:target="_blank" rel="noopener"}.
+Towards the end of July, The Wall Street Journal reported that Facebook was [creating new teams to study racial bias on its platforms](https://www.wsj.com/articles/facebook-creates-teams-to-study-racial-bias-on-its-platforms-11595362939){:target="_blank" rel="noopener" title="Read the article 'Facebook Creates Teams to Study Racial Bias, After Previously Limiting Such Efforts' on The Wall Street Journal"}.
 The following article explores what happended when its researchers studied how reporting and moderation work and found alarming results.

 <p class="detached">🔗 <a href="https://www.nbcnews.com/tech/tech-news/facebook-management-ignored-internal-research-showing-racial-bias-current-former-n1234746" target="_blank" rel="noopener">Read the article</a> (on NBC News)</p>